OleSkaar/Plunder/Index/Glossary.md

 Your character's ancestry.

 ## Magic Dice (MD)
 Your reserves of magical power.
-To cast a spell, you have to spend Magic Dice.
+To cast a spell, you have to spend Magic Dice or risk exhaustion.

 ## Margin of Failure/Success
 This is the amount by which you fail or succeed a d20 check.
 Most commonly used to determine attack damage.